CrazyWillBear/MinecraftServerManager/README.md

 # MinecraftServerManager
 A console application used to create and manage Minecraft servers.

+## IMPORTANT NEWS:
+It has come to my attention that the installation is not functional on some systems for some reason to do with dotnet core.
+I've decided that the next release will be self-contained.

 ## Install:
 - Scoop: `scoop bucket add games` -> `scoop install mcservman`
 - Run the installer available in releases